 What knowledge matters most, and how should it be managed?
 Let’s start with two key definitions.

 Institutional knowledge is the sum of all knowledge contained within an organization.
 It is the experiences, values processes, data, expertise, and information possessed and preserved by the members of an organization.
 It can span decades and include things ranging from the company’s founding story to its organizational chart.

 Knowledge management, on the other hand, is the efficient handling, storage, and revision of that knowledge.
-Institutional knowledge is typically managed in a centralized database called a corporate wiki, which is regularly expanded and edited by designated team members.
+Institutional knowledge is typically managed in a centralized database for “called corporate records management, which is regularly expanded and edited by designated team members.
 When knowledge is managed well, it boosts marketers’ efficiency, confidence, and collaboration.
 Intel’s corporate wiki was one of the first and most well known, to this date:

 The Institutional Knowledge Marketers Need

 When you’re ready to develop a knowledge base, you must decide what institutional knowledge you want to include.
 Prioritization is key: Just as your company wasn’t built in a day, all of the knowledge it’s accumulated can’t possibly be brain-dumped and revised in a day.

 Decide as an entire team, but make sure your marketing department’s voice is heard.
 These seven types of institutional knowledge deserve an early place in your company’s wiki: